-- 3: End of first week of classes.
-Last day to add courses without permission on WesleyWeb Self Service - 5: Labor Day Holiday No Classes; Seminary offices Closed - 6: Registration opens for D.Min.
-2022-2023 Winter term (closes December 2) - 10: End of second week of classes.
-Last day of Master's registration period: Last day to add a course with instructor signature; change course from credit to audit; to drop course without a "W"; to drop course with full refund. - 17: End of third week of classes.
-Last day to withdraw from course with 75% refund - 23: Grades Due Summer DMIN term - 24: End of fourth week of classes.
-Last day to withdraw from course with 50% refund
+- 2: End of first week of classes.
+Last day to add courses without permission on WesleyWeb Self Service - 4: Labor Day Holiday No Classes; Seminary offices Closed - 5: Registration opens for D.Min.
+2023-2024 Winter term (closes December 2) - 9: End of second week of classes.
+Last day of Master's registration period: Last day to add a course with instructor signature; change course from credit to audit; to drop course without a "W"; to drop course with full refund. - 16: End of third week of classes.
+Last day to withdraw from course with 75% refund - 22: Grades Due Summer DMIN term - 23: End of fourth week of classes.
+Last day to withdraw from course with 50% refund - 30: End of fifth week of classes Last day to change from letter grade to P/F; withdraw from course with 25% refund